Taught Masters vs Research Masters Degrees

 Your choice of PGT degree or PGR degree should depend on your career goals, academic interests and the way in which you prefer to study:

 • If you want to acquire more advanced subject knowledge and gain an additional qualification before entering the employment market, a taught postgraduate course such as an MA or MSc may be best for you.
+We've taken a look at how the MA, MSc and MRes compare over on our blog.

 • If you have a specific profession in mind, you could be better served by an accredited taught programme.
 This will usually be a Postgraduate Certificate or Diploma, but may also take the form of a full taught course, such as the Masters in Social Work or a Legal Practice Course.